Cutting back the cardio but making it more effective for the moment.

 Before you start trying to up the incline on the treadmill, it’s important to ensure your form is on point.
 People naturally feel the need to lean back in order to compensate for the increased incline or hold onto the machine.

-Hanging on to the machine reduces activation of the leg muscles, which essentially defeats the purpose of increasing incline.
-So, whether you are walking, running or sprinting, you should never set the incline or speed so high that you can’t move hands-free with proper form.
+So, whether you are walking, running or sprinting, you should never set the incline or speed so high that you can’t move your hands-free with proper form.

 How often do you use an incline on the treadmill?